 How To Write a Cover Letter: Basics and Best Practices

-Learn the basics of how to write a cover letter, get inspired by real-life examples, and use our customizable templates to create a compelling cover letter.
+Learn the basics of how to write a cover letter with customizable templates, examples, and tips for writing a compelling cover letter.

 What is a cover letter?

-A cover letter is a summary of your professional experience.
-It usually accompanies your resume and serves as an introduction to potential employers, recruiters, or hiring managers.
+A cover letter is a summary of your professional experience that typically accompanies your resume and serves as an introduction to potential employers, recruiters, or hiring managers.

-A great cover letter goes beyond your resume or LinkedIn profile.
-It highlights your career wins, showcases key accomplishments and skills, and gives employers a broader sense of your professional identity.
-The letters often provide insights into a job seeker’s personality, attention to detail, and, of course, workplace communication skills
+Highlight your career wins, showcase key accomplishments and skills, and give employers a broader sense of your professional identity.
+Cover letters can provide important insights into a job seeker’s personality, attention to detail, and workplace communication skills

 How to write a cover letter: 6 steps